Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       if there are any authentication or other conditions required.
    2. The ingest source MUST initiate a media ingest connection by posting at least one CMAF header after step 1 for each track.
-Before doing so, it SHOULD post a DASH manifest following clause 16 of this section unless the grouping of the CMAF tracks is trivial and the Streams() keyword is used to identify CMAF tracks.
+Before doing so, it SHOULD post a DASH manifest with a file name extension .mpd to the [=publishing_point_URL=] wihtout an additional relative path but the manifest filename and in addition following clause 16 of this section.
+      If not the case, the grouping of the CMAF tracks is trivial and the Streams() keyword is used to identify CMAF tracks.
    3. The ingest source SHALL transmit one or more CMAF segments composing the track to the receiving entity once they become available.
 In this case, a